Tchang27/SentimentAnalysis/README.txt

 Quit the program by typing .quit

 Known Issues and Bugs:
-Currently Model 1 is overfiting the training data
-The best configuration to minimize overfitting:
+Currently Model 1 is slightly overfiting the training data The best configuration to minimize overfitting:
 [n,32,32,8,1]
 alpha = 0.01